CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-documentation.md

 method to gain access to the API?
 Read how to update your soap client to [use access tokens](./soap-api-upgrade-login.md "Find out what you need to do").

 ## API methods
-All features of the Publisher Marketing Software are accessible via the API.
+All features of the Publisher are accessible via the API.
 Every project is built up from smaller sub-objects.
 An object that represents a database for example, has a method that requests all documents that were created based on this template.
-See complete [overview of SOAP API methods](https://www.copernica.com/en/support/apireference "SOAP API methods").
+See the complete overview of [SOAP API methods](https://www.copernica.com/en/support/apireference "SOAP API methods").

 ## Download example
 **Warning:** example soap client version 1.5 (or older) will soon become deprecated and stop working.